RetroAchievements/docs/docs/orphaned/load-state-feature.md

 ---
 title: Why You Shouldn't Use the Load State Feature
-description: Using load states in RetroAchievements can disrupt achievement tracking, especially in softcore mode.
+description: Using load states in RetroAchievements can disrupt achievement tracking, especially in casual mode.
 This happens because progress resets when reloading, affecting challenges like no-damage or no-password runs.
 ---

 # Why You Shouldn't Use the Load State Feature

 **Note**: currently the issue described here happens only on DuckStation standalone and RetroArch versions older than 1.9.1.

-## Hardcore/Softcore
+## Hardcore/Casual Mode

 Some users like to use the save/load state feature to save their progress in a game.
 As you may know, this feature isn't allowed when playing with hardcore mode.
-But some users aren't hardcore gamers and prefer to keep hardcore mode disabled (let's call this mode softcore).
+But some users aren't hardcore gamers and prefer to keep hardcore mode disabled (let's call this casual mode).

-From time to time some users [report](/general/faq#how-do-i-report-a-broken-achievement) that an achievement isn't triggering, and when asked they say they were playing in softcore.
+From time to time some users [report](/general/faq#how-do-i-report-a-broken-achievement) that an achievement isn't triggering, and when asked they say they were playing in casual mode.

 One thing you all have to keep in mind is: